 The capital of Italy, but also so much more than that.
 Whether you visit Rome with a toddler or a group of friends, it’s a perfect place for a weekend getaway.
 This city has a rich history that spans thousands of years and was once the central ruling power for most of Europe.
 From art and architecture to ancient ruins and some of the most recognisable monuments in history (like the Colosseum), the power of the Roman Empire can still be felt.
 Rome in 2 days itinerary is a perfect guide for all with limited time in the capital of Italy.

-It is also home to the Vatican City, the smallest country in the world, and it is recommended you book in advance for fast access.
+The beautiful city of Rome is also home to Vatican City, the smallest country in the world, and it is recommended you book in advance for fast access.
 Home to the Pope and some of the most amazing art you will ever see, it is not a sight to be missed.

 One of the most unique cities in the world!
 Venice Italy is a floating city that has connected over 100 islands with canals and bridges.
 There are no cars or roads here (so probably our guide to renting a car in Europe will not be useful 😉 ), just footpaths and water transport to help you get around.

-One of the most romantic destination in Europe and top honeymoon places in Italy 🙂
+One of the most romantic destinations in Europe and the top honeymoon places in Italy 🙂

-A very unique places to visit in Italy!
+A very unique place to visit in Italy!

 Also known as the City of Dogs, your canine companion is allowed everywhere with you; even in some restaurants.

-Florence is the capital of the Tuscany region, and is known for its terracotta architecture; namely, the cathedral that stands proudly within the city.
+Florence is the capital of the Tuscany region, and is known for its art museums and also terracotta architecture; namely, the cathedral that stands proudly within the city.
 It’s also the best place to visit Michelangelo’s David sculpture up close and in person, as well as pieces by Botticelli and da Vinci, making it the ideal location for art lovers to come and relax.
 The city has such a cool vibe and really is one of the best places to visit in Italy.

 One of the cheapest cities in Italy to visit!

 Located in the Bay of Naples in Southern Italy, it is a fine city to spend your summer days relaxing by the sea.
 It’s a compact city so you can really see Napoli in 2 days.
 It is also located close to Mount Vesuvius and Pompeii, with a stunning view of the active volcano that is certainly worth seeing.
 The whole area is one of the best places in Italy for holiday.